earkevin11/Data-Masking-and-Server-Auditing/README.md

 - This helps in regulatory compliance and helps to gain insights on any anomalies when it comes to database activities.
 - Auditing can be enabled at the database or server level.
 - If it is enabled at the server level, then it will be applied to all of the databases that reside on the server.

+# How to enable the Auditing feature
+- Create a LAW (we are going to ingest Azure SQL Database logs into the LAW)
+- Azure SQL DB > Auditing > Select LAW > Save
+- It will take 20-30 minutes to see data in the LAW.
+Be sure to perform activity in the Azure SQL DB.
+- Users will be able to see SQL DB logins failed attempts and more.